gagle/raspberrypi-motd/README.md

   <img src="https://github.com/gagle/raspberrypi-motd/blob/master/motd.png?raw=true"/>
 </p>

 Written in pure Bash.
 No need to install any package.
-Tested with the Arch Linux ARM distribution.
+Tested with the Arch Linux ARM and Raspbian distributions.

 Download and save the `motd.sh` bash script in the Raspberry Pi.
 Remember to add execution permissions and change the owner: